Google Ads for Counsellors and Mental Health Therapists in Canada

 A well-structured counselling campaign uses tightly themed ad groups — one per core service or modality.
 This allows your ad copy to match the specific search, improving Quality Score and reducing cost-per-click.
 Example structure for a Victoria counselling practice:

-• Ad Group 1: General counselling / therapist Victoria BC
+• Ad Group 1: General therapist / counsellor — Victoria BC

-Each ad group needs its own dedicated landing page.
-A client who clicked “trauma therapist Victoria BC” should land on a page specifically about your trauma services — not a generic homepage that makes them hunt for relevant information.
+Each ad group needs its own dedicated landing page — a client who clicked “trauma therapist Victoria BC” should land on a page specifically about your trauma services, not a generic homepage that makes them hunt for relevant information.
+For a full breakdown of what makes healthcare landing pages convert, see our guide to building healthcare landing pages that actually work.

 The Landing Page: Where Most Therapy Campaigns Fail